johannesbuehl/johncg/docs/_setup/johncg/client.md

 **Example**: `192.168.1.10:8888`

-## Tips
+{: .tip}
-- If you're accessing the client interface from the same machine as the server, use either [`localhost:8888`](http://localhost:8888) or [`127.0.0.1:8888`](http://127.0.0.1:8888).
+If accessing the client interface from the same machine as the server, use [`localhost:8888`](http://localhost:8888) or [`127.0.0.1:8888`](http://127.0.0.1:8888).
+When accessing the client interface over the network, use the server's hostname or set a static IP address to ensure consistent reachability.

+{: .tip}
-- In Chrome: open the interface, than click the three dots, "Cast, save and share", "Install page as app" to "install" the client as a standalone Chrome-window.
+In Chrome: open the interface, than click the three dots, "Cast, save and share", "Install page as app" to "install" the client as a standalone Chrome-window.